O Mallige

 O Mallige is a 1997 Indian Kannada-language romance drama film directed by V. Manohar and written by K. Ananthu.
-Besides direction for the first time, Manohar has composed the music and also enacted in a supporting role.

-The film mainly stars Ramesh Aravind, Charulatha, Chaitali (Bina Rajagopal) and model-turned-actor Zulfi Syed.
+The film stars Ramesh Aravind, Charulatha, model-turned-actor Zulfi Syed and Chaitali (Bina Rajagopal).
 Syed was credited as Amar Mayur in the film.

 The film, upon release met with very good positive response at the box-office and critics as well.
 It was one of the highest-grossing films of the year 1997.
 Singer S. P. Balasubrahmanyam was awarded the Karnataka State Film Award for Best Male Playback Singer for his rendition of a song, actor Ramesh fetched the Best Actor award and Chaitali won the best supporting actress award at the Udaya Film Awards.

-Sadhu Kokila's character Musthafa was later on used in 2013 movie Googly.
+Sadhu Kokila's character of Musthafa was later used in 2013 movie Googly.